-Second, the Second Kiko Petition presented substantial new grounds not previously presented and determined in response to Lavery.
-While NhRP disagreed with Lavery's novel personhood standard, it nevertheless provided the lower court with sixty new pages of affidavits that contained facts neither previously presented with respect to Kiko, nor determined by any New York court.
-These new uncontroverted affidavits demonstrated that chimpanzees routinely bear duties and responsibilities and therefore can be "persons" even under the flawed Lavery holding.
+Second, the Second Tommy Petition presented substantial new grounds not previously presented and determined in response to Lavery.
+While NhRP disagreed with Lavery's novel personhood standard, it nevertheless provided the lower court with sixty new pages of affidavits that contained facts neither previously presented with respect to Tommy, nor determined by any New York court.
+These new uncontroverted affidavits demonstrated that chimpanzees routinely bear duties and responsibilities and therefore can be "persons" even under the erroneous Lavery holding.
+As such, the court below was wrong in concluding that the Second Tommy Petition presented no "ground that is sufficiently distinct from those set forth in the first petition."
+(R.14).